Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 have the same kind of rank.
 The only way to get a tie result if, disregarding suit, are exactly the same.
 Likewise, I wished to provide a basic packaged module that would allow for reading hands from txt files.
 This program does assume a particular format for how these files should be generated/written to work.
-Otherwise, the validator will reject processing of the file if an invalid hand if found (from invalid formatting, for instance).
+Otherwise, the validator will reject processing of the file if an invalid hand is found (from invalid formatting, for instance).

 ========================================================================